Application & Admission Requirements Doctoral Programme

 Formal requirements for admission to the HSBA cooperative doctoral programme are:

-- Completed university studies with a focus on economics, 300 ECTS credit points and an average grade of 2.5 or better.
+- Completed university studies with a focus on economics, 300 ECTS credit points and an average grade of 2.5 or better

 - Diploma thesis/master's thesis as part of the master's or diploma degree programme

-Step2: Application
+Step2: Application and Selection Process

 Apply with the following application documents:

-- Cover letter (one page)
+- Motivation letter (one page, in English)

-- Curriculum vitae *
+- Curriculum vitae (in English)

-- Proof of good English skills (B2/C1)
+- Proof of good English skills (B2/C1), for example certificate or confirmation from your employer

-- Description of the research project (exposé)
+- Description of the research project (exposé, in English)

 Supporting application documents are: